http4k/http4k/src/docs/blog/why_http4k/index.md

 The use of Lenses in [**http4k**](https://http4k.org) applications can remove the need for writing any parsing or validation code for incoming data, as validations are taken care of by the library.
 Data received from clients can use exactly the same mechanisms, but violations do need to be handled.

 ### Lens basics
-A Lens is a bi-directional entity which can be used to either *get* (extract) or *set* (inject) a particular value from/onto an HTTP message. [**http4k**](https://http4k.org) provides a DSL to configure these lenses to target particular parts of the message, whilst at the same time specifying the requirement for those parts (i.e. mandatory or optional).
+A Lens is a bi-directional entity which can be used to either *get* (extract) or *set* (inject) a particular value from/onto an HTTP message. [**http4k**](https://http4k.org) provides a DSL to configure these lenses to target particular parts of the message, whilst at the same time specifying the requirement for those parts (i.e. mandatory or optional) and the type.
 For the above example, we could use the `Query` Lens builder and then apply the Lens to the message:
 ```kotlin
 val pageLens = Query.int().required("page")
 val page: Int = pageLens(Request(GET, "http://server/search?page=123"))